MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-directives-in-al.md

 - Regions (enables expand/collapse)
 - Pragmas (for example, to suppress code)

 Any code can be made conditional, including table fields.
-Symbols are defined in the manifest file or at the beginning of a source file.
+Symbols are defined in the `app.json` file or at the beginning of a source file.

 > [!NOTE]
 > There are currently no built-in symbols.